 We’ve been seeing a lot of good hair days at the gym.

-The classic ponytail.
 This one’s high up toward the crown to keep it away from the sweat on the back of the neck.
 Cute headband optional.
-Ditto the charm-adorned elastics like this Marc Jacobs one we stared at like a magpie throughout a recent barre class.
+Ditto the fancier elastics like this one we stared at like a magpie throughout a recent barre class.

-No-nonsense top knots.
-This look became legit as a hair style thanks to hard-core workouts and women needing to keep their hands-free.
+This look (shot at SLT) became legit as a hair style thanks to hard-core workouts and women needing to keep their hands-free.
 With all your hair twisted into a top knot and secured with an elastic or Twistband (wow, have they become a big deal), you don’t have to put your kettlebell down to brush your bangs out of your face or take your hands off the Megaformer.

-Pin curls.
-This look is particularly genius.
+This look is old school yet genius.
 Bobby pins hold a circular twist of hair in place, protect it from sweat and dampness, and make hair look amazing post workout.
 The steam and heat of some studios even seems to help give bounce and body to finer hair.
 While basic black bobby pins do the trick, these colorful ones would add a little something something.